 Bob answers: "Aren't they REALLY selling a sexy look?
 Good health?"

 Similarly, if you are selling gym memberships, what are you selling?
 Are you REALLY selling fitness?
 Or are you selling a more healthy lifestyle, confidence - or just being more attractive?

-If you are selling video games, what are you really selling?
-Are you selling Call of Duty?
-Or are you selling ENTERTAINMENT?
+If you are selling video games, are you really selling Call of Duty?
+Or, as Bob claims, are you really selling people ENTERTAINMENT?
 Think about it.

 Now it's back to you.
-What are you selling?
+What are YOU really selling?

 What FEARS do your customers have?

 Who is your average customer today?